 The TG's primary responsibility is to produce a draft standard, recommended practice, or guideline in a reasonable amount of time for review and approval by the WG.

-The operation of the TG is governed by this operations manual and the procedural documents described in.
+The operation of the TG is governed by this operations manual and the procedural documents described in section 1 of this document.

-Task Group Chair's Functions
+Task Group Chair Functions

 The TG Chair may decide non-technical issues or may put them to a vote of the TG.
 The TG participants and the Chair decide technical issues by vote.
 The TG Chair decides what is non-technical and what is technical.